 Sally and Gillian Owens have always known they were different.
 Raised by their aunts after their parents' death, the sisters grew up in a household that was anything but typical--their ...
 See full summary »

-Elliot Richardson, suicidal techno geek, is given seven wishes to turn his life around when he meets up with a very seductive Satan.
+Elliot Richardson, a socially awkward IT worker, is given seven wishes to get the girl of his dreams when he meets up with a very seductive Satan.
 The catch: his soul.
-Some of his wishes include a 7 foot basketball star, a rock star, and a hamburger.
+Some of his wishes include being a 7 foot basketball star, a wealthy, powerful man, and a sensitive caring guy.
 But, as could be expected, the Devil must put her own little twist on each his fantasies.
 Written by

 Was this review helpful to you?